Changissnz/selfinterest/README.md

 most beneficial, not necessarily what would yield them the best.
 And for that, human beings are mostly normal, despite the complementary degree of their actions for the norms surrounding them of the present day.
-Also noteworthy to mention, the acceptance of what was believed to have occurred and the norms continued or established upon these beliefs are actually a great cause for the growth in the dark motives.
-For example, hatred persists, and the deliberation and the opportune nature of manifesting it is a distinguishing trait of this motive.
+Also noteworthy to mention, the acceptance of what was believed to have occurred and the norms continued or established upon those beliefs are actually a great cause for the growth in the dark motives.
+For example, hatred persists, and the deliberation and the opportune nature of manifesting it is a trait that distinguishes this motive from most of the others.
 On top of the world a human being can be mentally, even socio-economically, and if their position relied so much on their advantages due to the norms of their people, then naturally, it is never too crazy for them to have discomforting thoughts from time to time, since they the norm are responsible for the control of human competition, yet what have they other than integrity and deception to compensate for their finite standing in this non-static world?